-Streptococcus mutans is a type of bacteria known to play a role in this decay.
+When a person eats, the bacteria in the plaque produce acids that can lead to cavities.
+Streptococcus mutans is a type of bacteria that plays a role in this decay.

 Plaque builds up more easily in places such as:

 - cracks, pits, and grooves in the teeth